 - Bee balm flowers make a great companion plant for different kinds of fruit trees and other kinds of edible plants including oregano, lavender, cilantro, nasturtiums, tomatoes, peppers, and plums.

-Once you’ve planted your bee balm flowers, they’re very easy to take care of.
+Once you’ve planted your bee balm plants, they’re very easy to take care of.
 Here are a few tips to help your plant thrive:

 - Pick the blooms in the spring if you want a bushier plant.